 The trade didn’t work out as the Expos had hoped.
 Davis had a decent season in 1974, with 12 home runs, 89 RBIs and a .295 batting average; he was even voted the team’s player of the year by the beat writers.
 Unfortunately he only lasted one year in Montreal and was traded to the Texas Rangers for Pete Mackanin and Don Stanhouse.
 Marshall, on the other hand, set a record that still stands with 104 relief appearances.
 He had a 15-12 record with 21 saves, won the Cy Young Award, and led the Dodgers to the World Series, which they lost in five games to the Oakland A’s.

 Also prior to the 1975 season, Fanning made the fourth of his controversial trades, and arguably the worst in Expos history.
 Desperate for left-handed pitching (the 1974 staff had no southpaws, even in the bullpen), Fanning traded Ken Singleton and 15-game winner Mike Torrez to Baltimore for lefty Dave McNally and outfielder Rich Coggins.
 McNally retired in the middle of the season after compiling a 3-6 record with a 5.24 ERA.
-Coggins played only 13 games with the team before being struck down with a serious illness and was traded to the Yankees later in the season for $100,000.
-After back-to-back 79-win seasons in ’73 and ’74 and the tantalizing first sniffs of contention, the Expos won 75 games in 1975 and fell from fourth to sixth in the NL East.
+Coggins played only 13 games with the team before being struck down with a serious illness and was sold to the Yankees later in the season for $100,000.
+After back-to-back 79-win seasons in ’73 and ’74 and the tantalizing first sniffs of contention, the Expos won 75 games in 1975 and fell from fourth to a fifth place tie in the NL East.

 “Every club makes lots of little mistakes but that was a biggie, because in the development stage of this club it set us back about two or three years,” said Bronfman.
 “In effect, we got nothing for those two fine players (Torrez and Singleton).”xvi